chiru99/freeCodeCamp/guide/english/data-science-tools/jupyter-notebook/index.md

 Jupyter Notebook helps you create and share documents containing live code, equations, visualizations, and rich text.

 You can use it for:
-* data cleaning and transformation
+* Data cleaning and transformation
-* numerical simulation
+* Numerical simulation
-* statistical modeling
+* Statistical modeling
-* data visualization
+* Data visualization
-* machine learning
+* Machine learning

 <img src="https://github.com/indianmoody/images/blob/master/guide_fcc/guides_jupyter_snap.jpeg" width="400" height="300" />
 See your results as you go step by step, just like in this image.